What is the Madison West Coast Swing Club?

 But wait, why would we try doing something called West Coast Swing in the first place?
 Isn't it the state dance of California?
 Well, forget about West vs. Midwest.
 It's just a great dance!
 I learned it about six years ago when I lived in Tucson.
 When I moved to Madison, few people knew what West Coast Swing was.
 Occasionally one of the local dance instructors would teach a class in West Coast, but it was simply not the wonderfully sexy, funky, and improvisational dance I had seen in Arizona.

 In August 1995 at a Chicago dance, we met some other nice folks from Madison, including Sue Pederson and Carla Starks.
-Eventually I met and danced with a Chicago-based West Coast Swing instructor, Janice Kenyon.
+Eventually I met and danced with a Chicago-based West Coast Swing instructor, Janis Kenyon.

-The idea of Janice giving a workshop in Madison was proposed and it happened that fall.
+The idea of Janis giving a workshop in Madison was proposed and it happened that fall.
 The workshop was attended by 24 people, about half of whom caught the West Coast bug and continued dancing wherever there was music and floor space available.
 That workshop also paired up Michael Collins and Carla Starks Collins for the first time!

 After that, our unofficial West Coast group took advantage of any opportunities we could to attend workshops and dances.
 In February 1996 we took a road trip to Minneapolis for a small, but wonderful, Swing Dance Convention.
 It included workshops by such West Coast Swing notables as Michael and Mari Kiehm and the effervescent Skippy Blair.
 That September, we were lucky enough to have Ginni Hustad (of Step-n-Out dance apparel) bring Carrie Lucas to Madison's Sapphire Studio for workshops.
 But after the great workshops and road trips, the frustration was always the same: where do we dance?